-By the early 1990s, the shopping hub was in a downward spiral.
-It was demalled into a power center in 1993-1994.
+By the early '90s, the shopping hub was in a downward spiral.
+It was demalled in 1993-'94.
 A new name (the mall's fourth) was bestowed; CAMELBACK COLONNADE.
-As part of the demalling, northern store blocks were demolished, the former Sears divided into inline stores and a new Fry's Food & Drug built.
+As part of the demalling, northern store blocks were demolished, the former Sears and Rhodes divided into inline stores and a new Fry's Food & Drug built.

-Best Buy, which occupies a portion of the old Sears space in the present-day power plaza.
+Best Buy occupies a portion of the old Sears space in the present-day power plaza.

 Photo from http://www.reddevelopment.com

 The Rhodes store is now divided three ways.
-Its upper floor is a Convergys Call Center, with Staples and Marshalls occupying the ground level.
+Its upper floor was a Convergys Call Center, which closed in April 2017.
+Staples and Marshalls occupy the ground level.

 Photo from http://www.reddevelopment.com